Photography allows us to connect with the world in a way nothing else can.

 Social Fabric Collective is a non-profit organization that provides professional photography equipment, education and inspiration to high school students who are as diverse as they are dynamic.

 Students who, as a whole, are denied critical access and exposure to the arts as enrichment programs are continually de-funded and deemphasized at local and national levels.

-For fourteen weeks, SFC students engage in an intensive series of small group workshops, creative assignments, speaker seminars, field trips, and volunteer projects that challenge them to reach both inward and outward as they examine their surroundings and each other through photography.
+Each semester, SFC students engage in an intensive series of small group workshops, creative assignments, speaker seminars, field trips, and volunteer projects that challenge them to reach both inward and outward as they examine their identity and community through photography.

 Students are equipped with state-of-the-art cameras and workstations.

 They are introduced to new ways of thinking and seeing.